Frequently Asked Questions

 Invited guests may visit in your room at times mutually acceptable to you and your roommate.
 Guests may stay overnight in student rooms (not to exceed 3 days) if the host resident's roommate gives permission.
 Residents are responsible for the behavior of their guests.
 However, visitors are not allowed during semester breaks.
 Freshmen residents of the TSGB are not permitted to have overnight guests.

-What appliances are allowed in residence hall rooms?
+What appliances are not allowed in residence hall rooms?

-Items that are not allowed in students' rooms include but are not limited to: air conditioners, space heaters, hot plates, immersion heaters microwaves, open-coil appliances and your own mini-fridges.
+Items that are not allowed in students' rooms include but are not limited to: air conditioners, space heaters, hot plates, immersion heaters microwaves, hoverboards, halogen lamps, open-coil appliances and your own mini-fridges.
 Cal Maritime provides each room in Upper, McAllister and Lower Residence Halls with microfridge/microwave units.
 In general, any appliance that has an exposed heating surface or draws a large amount of energy is not permitted.
 Use of all other appliances; popcorn poppers, hot pots, curling irons, coffee pots, etc. must be used in a safe manner so as not to cause a health or fire hazard.
-Halogen lamps are prohibited from the residence halls as well.

 What should I bring?